How to build links and relationships between two Workflows with Workflow Mappings

-Workflow Mappings are a way to build connections between two Workflows.
-The most common use case for linking two Workflows is to set up a sub-Workflow where many tasks can be kicked off and assigned from a single parent Workflow object.
+Workflows can be connected through Workflow Mappings.
+The most common use case for linking two Workflows is to set up a sub-Workflow where tasks can be kicked off and assigned from a single parent Workflow.

-In the Enterprise Risk Management example below, the arrows show where the Workflows are being connected.
-In this Application, the parent Workflow is the Risk Register.
-From there a sub-Workflow for Risk Assessments is being kicked off for every risk added to the register.
-Then another sub-Workflow for Mitigations is being kicked off from each risk assessment.
+The image below shows an Enterprise Risk Management Application.
+The arrows show where the Workflows are being connected.
+In this Application, the parent Workflow is the Risks Workflow.
+A child Workflow (the Assessments Workflow) is kicked off for every risk and a second child Workflow (the Mitigations Workflow) is kicked off for every risk assessment.

 To create a relationship between two Workflows follow the steps below:

-1) On the Workflow canvas, double-click on the colored background of a Workflow.
+1. In the Workflow Canvas, double-click on the colored background of a Workflow.

-3) Next, the user selects the Relationship Type, using the drop down.
+3. Select the relationship type using the drop-down and click Add.
 The relationship type is referenced in PARENT-TO-CHILD order.

 One to One – One Record from the parent Workflow may be mapped to one and only one Record from the child Workflow, and vice versa.

-One to Many (most common) – One Record from the parent Workflow may be mapped to multiple Records from the child Workflow and record from the child Workflow which are mapped to a parent Record cannot be mapped to other parent Records in that Workflow.
+One to Many (most common) – One Record from the parent Workflow may be mapped to multiple Records from the child Workflow.
+Records from the child Workflow which are mapped to a parent Record cannot be mapped to other parent Records in that Workflow.

 Many to One - A Record from the parent Workflow may be mapped to one and only one Record from the child Workflow, but that child Record may be mapped to other parent Records in the Workflow.